jennfshr/vnc2hpc/README.md

 **Clone the project**
 * `git clone git@git.lanl.gov:hpcsoft/vnc2hpc.git`

-*Note:  as we beta test this product, a clone makes updating master as simple as `git pull`*
+*Note:  as we beta test this product, a clone makes updating master as simple as `git pull`, so it's probably the simplest way to keep an updated copy on your system*

 _____